An In-depth Guide to Invoice Management

-However, companies have been slow in the adoption of automation to manage invoices.
+However, companies have been slow in the adoption of intelligent automation to manage invoices.
 A study conducted in 2010 called "e-Invoicing from a Buyer Perspective 2010," stated that despite companies being aware of the benefits of automation, the obstacles to achieving greater adoption included “insufficient business infrastructures among both buyers and suppliers, supplier resistance, inadequate funding and a perceived long learning curve”, a situation that is slowly changing now as more and more companies recognize the benefits of automating the invoice management process.

 Activities best suited for automation in invoice management